-For those who have never been to a chiropractor in Mesa, however, there are a long list of fears and incorrect ideas.
+For those who have never been to a chiropractor or arthritis doctor in Mesa, however, there are a long list of fears and incorrect ideas.
 Unfortunately, many physicians outside of chiropractic share the same fears and misconceptions.
 If these erroneous thoughts were non-existent, I personally think the musculoskeletal health of this country (and globally) would be in a much better state.

 One of these misconceptions deals with chiropractic care being useful only for acute, non-specific low back pain.
 Neck pain, disc injuries, arthritis of the spine, knee pain, shoulder pain, carpal tunnel—none of these are on the list of generally acceptable conditions that chiropractic can treat.
 However, these conditions and more are seen quite commonly in our office.